Administrative Policies and Procedures Manual - Policy 6110: Safety & Risk Services

 The University of New Mexico is committed to providing a safe and healthful work, educational, and living environment, to having a positive impact on the natural environment, and to protecting the University’s physical resources and financial assets.

-To help achieve these goals, the University has established an extensive safety and loss control program administered by the University’s Safety & Risk Services Department and described more fully in UAP 6100 (“Risk Management and Insurance”).
+To help achieve these goals, the University has established an extensive safety and loss control program administered by the University’s Safety & Risk Services Department and described more fully in UAP 6100 (“Risk Management”).
 The Safety & Risk Services Department supports the University’s core mission by advancing the safety and health of the University community through risk management, best practices, education, consultation, and collaboration.
 The Safety & Risk Services Department staffs the Loss Prevention & Control Committee and works with the University community to identify, evaluate, and control hazards and potential losses.
 The Safety & Risk Services Department is responsible for informing University departments of compliance requirements and for supporting compliance through training and consultation.
 The Safety & Risk Services Department works collaboratively with members of the University community.
 However, if compliance requirements are not met or if there is a threat of injury, then the Safety & Risk Services Department has the authority to stop the activity.
 Before stopping any activity, the Safety & Risk Services Department shall contact the stakeholders and supervisors overseeing the project.

 2. Campus Wide Responsibility